The Journal of Individual Psychology

 Acceptance Policy

-All advertisements and use of lists are limited to material of scholarly interest to our readers.
+All advertisements are limited to material of scholarly interest to our readers.
 If any advertisement is inappropriate, we reserve the right to decline it.

 Terms